imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 ```

 #### Transaction context
-There are several OPCODEs that push to the stack data from the transaction context.
+Several OPCODEs push to the stack data from the transaction context.
 These are `ADDRESS`, `ORIGIN`, `CALLER`, `COINBASE`, `CHAINID`.
 The current gas cost is 2 for all of them.
-In theory it makes sense as the context is already available to the EVM and it is just a matter of pushing xit to the stack.
-Moreover the data is never longer than 20 bytes.
+In theory, it makes sense as the context is already available to the EVM and it is just a matter of pushing it to the stack.
+Moreover, the data is never longer than 20 bytes.

-Simmilarly, the `SELFBALANCE` OPCODE pushes the balance of the executing account to the stack.
+Similarly, the `SELFBALANCE` OPCODE pushes the balance of the executing account to the stack.
 The account must have been retrieved before the execution, so it is safe to assume that the balance is already available to the EVM and it is just a matter of pushing it to the stack.
 The current gas cost is 5.

 Still, our analysis shows that the real gas cost is consistently higher.

-**Recommendation**: In the short term, the gas cost of these OPCODEs should be increased as per table above.
-But in our opinion the original estimation of the gas cost is correct and EVM implementations teams should investigate why the real gas cost is higher.
+**Recommendation**: In the short term, the gas cost of these OPCODEs should be increased as per the table above.
+But in our opinion the original estimation of the gas cost is correct and EVM implementation teams should investigate why the real gas cost is higher.
 This should be revisited in the future.

 #### Memory Copy, Store and Load OPCODEs
-There are three OPCODEs that copy data into memory: `CALLDATACOPY`, `CODECOPY` and `RETURNDATACOPY`.
+Three OPCODEs copy data into memory: `CALLDATACOPY`, `CODECOPY` and `RETURNDATACOPY`.
 Our analysis shows that the real gas cost is consistently higher than the current gas cost.

 Similarly, there are three memory-operations OPCODEs: `MLOAD`, `MSTORE` and `MSTORE8`.
 As above, the real gas cost is consistently higher than the current gas cost.

-This indicates that the memory management for all EVM is consistently more expensive than expected.
+This indicates that the memory management for all EVMs is consistently more expensive than expected.

-**Recommendation**: Increase the gas cost of these OPCODEs as per table above.
-In the long term the EVM implementations teams should investigate why the real gas cost is higher.
+**Recommendation**: Increase the gas cost of these OPCODEs as per the table above.
+In the long term, the EVM implementation teams should investigate why the real gas cost is higher.
 This should be revisited in the future.

 #### Jump OPCODEs
 There are two jump OPCODEs: `JUMP` and `JUMPI`.
 Our analysis shows that the real gas cost is consistently lower than the current gas cost.

-This suggest that the cost could be lowered.
-But with the introduction of new relative jumps and disallowing dynamic jumps (EIP-4750 and EIP-4200) these OPCODEs might become irrelevant.
+This suggests that the cost could be lowered.
+But with the introduction of new relative jumps and disallowing dynamic jumps (EIP-4750 and EIP-4200), these OPCODEs might become irrelevant.

 **Recommendation**: Asses when EIP-4750 and EIP-4200 are to be implemented.
-If it is likely to happen in more distant future, lower the gas cost of these OPCODEs as per table above.
+If it is likely to happen in a more distant future, lower the gas cost of these OPCODEs as per the table above.

-### Client specific recommendations
+### Client-specific recommendations

 #### Besu
 Some common OPCODEs perform worse than expected.
 Improving them would have a positive impact on the overall execution time.
 These are `LT`, `GT`, `AND`, `OR`, `XOR` and `BYTE`.